 Plasterboard wall types

-- Plasterboard featuring bonding adhesive known as dot and dab
+- Plasterboard installed in front of a masonry wall, featuring bonding adhesive known as dot and dab.

 Plasterboard featuring stud work

-Stud work is the supportive framework of a wall or partition.
-A stud wall comprises of a frame of timber (or metal) secured to the floor, ceiling and walls.
-The stud frame is then covered with plasterboard.
-Studs are the centre parts.
-Studs form walls and generally carry vertical lands such as a partition wall which separate spaces.
+Stud work is the supportive framework of a plasterboard wall or partition.
+A stud wall comprises of a timber frame.
+This is secured to the floor, ceiling and walls.
+Plasterboard covers the timber frame.
+The studs are the centre parts.
+A stud wall features vertical timbers.
 We recommend using stud detector.
+A plasterboard wall featuring stud work, where the stud is positioned where a mirror hook is to be installed, will require GripIt fixings with an undercutting tool.

 Plasterboard featuring dot and dabs